transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

   * This twist ensures you can't settle into either pure monism or pure dualism

 * **Orientation-Reversing Property**: Moving around a Möbius strip reverses orientation, just as the framework reverses conventional philosophical expectations:
-  * Start with τ as "ground" → follow through → find it's not a foundation
+  * Start with τ as "context" → follow through → find it's not a foundation
   * Start with ɔ as "void" → follow through → find it's not absolute emptiness
   * Start with their difference → follow through → find conditional equivalence